robbert-harms/MDT/docs/concepts.rst

 Concepts
 ########

-This chapter introduces the reader to a few concepts that help to get started using this software.
+This chapter introduces the reader to a few of the design concepts in MDT.

 .. _concepts_protocol: